Kristjan93/FlappyTitan/README.md

-# HTML5 CSS-based Game
+# Fun game implemented using only html, css and javascript.
+> Might have gone a bit overboard with the sound effects but there is a mute button if that's your style.

-This game was inspired by the popular anime series Attack on Titan.
+This game was inspired by the popular anime series Attack on Titan and the Flappy Bird game.
 The project has the following attributes:

 * All functionality requirements given in the project description were met and more